 Blackberries are a well-known plant rich in vitamins and antioxidants.
 While they are most known for their fruit, the roots and leaves of the plant also provide healing properties.
 The roots and leaves can be used as a treatment for diarrhea and dysentery.
 It is also useful as an astringent and anti-inflammatory, such as for treating minor cuts inside the mouth.

 - Alabama Department of Conservation – Blackberry: Information on blackberries and their use as a wild edible food and medicinal herb.

 - Tryon Life Community Farm – Blackberry: Learn what parts of the blackberry are used, medicinal uses and nutritional information.

 Sage is a highly valuable herb due to its antioxidant, anti-inflammatory and antifungal properties.
 It was traditionally used in the preservation process of meats before the introduction of refrigeration.
-Health benefits are plentiful, including relief from cramps, aid in digestion, elimination diarrhea, relief of cold symptoms, killing of bacteria and it acts as an anti-inflammatory against swelling.
+Health benefits are plentiful, including relief from cramps, aid in digestion, elimination diarrhea, relief of cold symptoms, the killing of bacteria and it acts as an anti-inflammatory against swelling.
 Sage is even used to bring natural color back to greying hair.